quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # ACK_FREQUENCY Frame {#ack-frequency-frame}

-Delaying acknowledgments as much as possible reduces both work done by the endpoints and network load.
-An endpoint's loss detection and congestion control mechanisms however need to be tolerant of this delay at the peer.
-An endpoint signals the frequency it wants to receive ACK frames to its peer using an ACK_FREQUENCY frame, shown below:
+Delaying acknowledgments as much as possible reduces work done by the endpoints as well as network load.
+A data sender's loss detection and congestion control mechanisms however need to be tolerant of this delay at the peer.
+A data sender signals the conditions under which it wants to receive ACK frames using an ACK_FREQUENCY frame, shown below:

 ~~~